ibexa/documentation-developer/docs/permissions/limitation_reference.md

 ## Subtree limitation

-The Subtree (`Subtree`) limitation specifies whether the User has access to content within a specific Subtree of Location, in case of `content/create` the parent Subtree of Location is evaluated.
+The Subtree (`Subtree`) limitation specifies whether the user has access to content within a specific Subtree of Location, in case of `content/create` the parent Subtree of Location is evaluated.